-1. Posting the position.

-- a.
-Web posting: Academic Affairs will post your advertisement for this position on the Faculty Openings web page: https://careers.wesleyan.edu/postings/search. - b.
-Application process: Careers is the program Wesleyan uses to accept and review applications online.
-This program allows the applicant to submit a full dossier; it automatically emails references for confidential letters of recommendation and posts these (Interfolio letters are also supported).
-It allows faculty members to view the applications in WesPortal.
+- 1. Posting the position. - a.
+Web posting: Academic Affairs will post your advertisement for this position on the Faculty Openings web page. - b.
+Application process: Workday is the program Wesleyan uses to accept and review applications online.
+This program allows the applicant to submit a full dossier; it automatically emails references for confidential letters of recommendation and posts these.
+It allows faculty members to view the applications in Workday.
 You may view the applications online or download them as pdfs; you may organize the pool into categories; you may create a shortlist so that the full faculty in the unit see only the dossiers of a subset of applicants.
-Lisa Sacks in Academic Affairs will provide training and support for you and your AA in using Careers. - 2.
+Lisa Sacks and Tova Fertal will provide training and support for you and your AA in using Careers. - 2.
 Advertisements.
 Academic Affairs will place your ad in the Chronicle of Higher Education.
 All other advertising for visitor positions must be posted by the unit AA and paid for by the unit.
-Lisa Sacks will provide a link to Careers for inclusion in your ad that will take applicants directly to your posting.
+Lisa Sacks will provide a link to Workday for inclusion in your ad that will take applicants directly to your posting.

-Requirements for all visiting faculty position advertisements:
+Requirements for all visiting faculty position advertisements (Wesleyan's official affirmative action statement will be added to all postings):

 - a.
 Job title / Rank of initial appointment - b.
 Field and specialization(s) - c.
 Date appointment begins visitor appointments begin on September 1. - d.
 Length of appointment (usually one year).
 If approved for more than one year, the ad should state: "The initial appointment is for one year, and is renewable for a second year based on performance." - e.
-Job duties, including: Teaching load (3/2 for visitors, unless otherwise agreed), in person on Wesleyan's campus. - f.
-Minimum requirements for the role, usually: "Ph.D. in X or related field"
+Job duties, including: Teaching load (3/2 for visitors, unless otherwise agreed), in person on Wesleyan's campus.